gregnrobinson/blinkstick-ansible/README.md

 # Blinkstick Ansible Tools

-The reason for creating this repository was for me to have an easy way to operate 4 blinkstick nanos that I had bought for my Raspberry pi cluster.
-When you have multiple nodes with seperate blinksticks, having an abstraction layer on all four nodes makes it much easier to build tools that execute against all nodes, or a subset of nodes, or a subset of a subset of nodes and so on.
+The reason for creating this repository was for me to have an easy way to operate 4 Blinkstick Nanos that I had bought for my Raspberry pi cluster.
+When you have multiple nodes with separate Blinksticks, having an abstraction layer on all four nodes makes it much easier to build tools that execute against all nodes, or a subset of nodes, or a subset of a subset of nodes, and so on.

 Ansible seemed like the easiest path forward as I can make each tool as a role and use jinja templating for the python scripts that need to execute on the remote nodes.
-Using the python library directly, there is much more flexibility as to what can be achievied vs the cli tool that is provided also.
+Using the python library directly, there is much more flexibility as to what can be achieved vs the cli tool that is provided also.
 When thinking about future development, this makes sense to be the standard method for all roles.

-Much of the inspiration is from https://github.com/arvydas/blinkstick-python/wiki where some of the python snippets worked as is and some did not.
+Much of the inspiration is from https://github.com/arvydas/blinkstick-python/wiki where some of the python snippets worked as-is and some did not.
 Some of the snippets are from Python 2.7 and wouldn't work on Python 3.X.
-I am using Atleast Python 3.8 for everything python related in this project.
+I am using At least Python 3.8 for everything python related.

 <p float="middle">
   <img src="https://user-images.githubusercontent.com/26353407/126085349-a9253682-72b8-4ed7-8a85-bc4743aa422b.jpg" width="270" />